gomorpheus/morpheus-docs/integration_guides/Backups/commvault.rst

 Restore an Instance from Commvault
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For Instances with current backups, the Backup Results section will be populated on the Instance detail page (Provisioning > Instances > Selected Instance > Backup tab).
+For Instances with current backups, the Backup Results section will be populated on the Instance detail page (|ProIns| > Selected Instance > Backup tab).
 If the Instance needs restored, simply click Actions (within the Backup Results area, not the main actions menu for the Instance itself) and then click Restore.
 The status icon at the top of the Instance detail page will turn green once this process is finished and the Instance will be fully restored from your selected backup.